kyledrake/sinatra-synchrony/README.markdown

 TODO / Thoughts
 ---
+* This is fairly alpha.
+Please test before deploying to production.
 * Provide better method for patching Rack::Test that's less fragile to version changes.
 This is a big priority and I intend to improve this.
 Pull requests here welcome!
 * Research way to run tests with Rack::FiberPool enabled.